henrist/aqmt/docker/README.md

 so they have to be compiled and loaded on the host before trying to use them inside the container.

+Go into docker folder:

+`cd docker`

+Create the SSH-keys that will be used by all Docker containers:

+`make keys`

-Go into docker folder and build the Docker images:
+Build the Docker images:

-`cd docker; docker-compose build`
+`docker-compose build`

 Run the docker containers: